- Gilda Radner was the first person I heard talk about having an eating disorder

 -Gilda Radner, 1946 – 1989

-Life is short.
-Make today count.
-Make one healthy adjustment to something you presently do.
+Make one healthy adjustment to something you presently do, TODAY.
 Take a moment to feel good about yourself for choosing an effective weight-loss strategy.
 Then focus on your real goals.
+Read.
+Study.
+Create.
+Laugh.
+Love.

 Build healthy eating and exercise habits.
 A healthy weight will follow.

 Ready to adjust something you’re already doing?
-Sign up for my newsletter below and you’ll receive a worksheet that helps you apply this weight-loss strategy to your present choices.
+Sign up for my newsletter below and I’ll send you one of THE BEST weight-loss strategies I learned.

 Sharing what I learned makes those 10 years worth it